By Aileen Lee

 It’s not enough to complete a test.
 Sometimes, your test results must fall within a certain range.
 Often, this is for safety reasons, but it can also be because the drug is only thought to work in certain populations or with certain pre-established disease parameters.

 - The biggest challenges are coordination and accommodation

 In reality, completing this checklist is not always simple, but we do our best to simplify it and accommodate you.

 Screening consists of standard-of-care procedures – tests you’ve likely completed from previous visits with your provider, like blood tests to determine white blood cell count, hemoglobin levels, etc. – and study specific procedures – tests that are normally not conducted, but that the trial would like to test, such as magnesium, phosphorous or amylase.

 If you have had standard of care procedures prior to consenting that we can use to verify your eligibility, we will use them, but depending on when they happened, this may decrease the amount of time we have to complete the other required tests, since all testing must occur within a certain window of time.

 IT REQUIRES SUPPORT

 Beginning a clinical trial can be a daunting task, but rest assured that in addition to the support of your family and your healthcare team, you also have a network of clinical trial personnel cheering you on during each step of the way.

-To find a clinical trial that may be right for you, check out our new A-Z search feature.
+To find a clinical trial that may be right for you, search our trial database.